 Best Pickleball Paddles for Intermediates

 Looks like you’re ready to take your pickleball skills to the next level, good work!
 This step up means it may be time for a new paddle designed for intermediates.
 But how do you know whether or not you’ve officially reached that “intermediate” level?
+If you are ready to shop, explore our Pickleball Paddles.

 Pickleball players can find their skill level rating based on this scale below.
 These ratings are done on a scale of 1 – 5.5+, made based on mastery of control, consistency, and flexibility, with many other details falling into each of those sections.
 Intermediates in pickleball fall into the range of 3.0 – 4.0.
 Take a peek to see where you may fall in this range.